 How to Purchase SFMTA/Muni Tickets (& Get Discounts!)

-But I actually find that the best way to pay for single rides on SFMTA is with the MuniMobile App.
-Unlike Clipper where you have to acquire a physical card for $3 (per person!), travelers can simply download the MuniMobile app for free and start using it as soon as a credit card is linked.
-You can use a single MuniMobile app to manage tickets for everyone in your traveling party, making it a much easier and cheaper option for families.
+Another way to pay for single rides on SFMTA (and get the same discount) is with the MuniMobile App.
+Simply download the MuniMobile app for free and start using it with a credit card or Apple/Google Pay.
+You can use a single MuniMobile app to manage tickets for everyone in your traveling party as well.
 Find out more about and download MuniMobile here.

-Another money-saving option to consider purchasing is a 1, 3, or 7 day Visitor’s Passport that includes unlimited rides on any Muni vehicle, including cable cars.
-These passports are much more expensive if you purchase them in paper form, but you can purchase them in the MuniMobile app at discounted prices (or load them to your Clipper Card).
+Another money-saving option to consider purchasing is a 1, 3, or 7 day Visitor’s Passport.
+These passports include unlimited rides on any Muni vehicle, including cable cars.
+You can purchase them in the MuniMobile app at discounted prices (or load them to your Clipper Card).
+Monthly passes are also available for longer visits to the city or for residents.

-If you don’t plan to use cable cars, a $5 Day Pass might be the best value, good on all other SFTMA vehicles.
-This option is only available in the MuniMobile app.
+If you don’t plan to use cable cars, a $5 Day Pass might be the best value for a lot of visitors, good on all other SFTMA vehicles.
+This option is only available in the MuniMobile app or by paying cash at a farebox.

 Cable Cars